 GST.
 Among the instances are: Supplies to Special Economic Zones (SEZs): To promote economic development in these designated zones, goods and services delivered to SEZs are usually considered zero-rated.

 The convergence of EOR services and No-GST signifies a suitable pathway for companies seeking efficiency and compliance in their international workforce endeavors.
-This nuanced exploration underscores the importance of strategic tax planning and regulatory comprehension for enterprises venturing into the dynamic realm of global workforce optimization.
+This detailed analysis highlights the need for businesses to understand tax planning and regulations when managing a global workforce.

 1. Supplies to a Merchant Exporter